Skelebrinium/Skelebrinium/README.md

 I am in an organisation called [SkelOrg](https://github.com/SkelOrg)!

 I can't wait to begin my work here!

-Account is likely being ran on a Raspbery Pi.
+Account is likely being ran on a Raspberry Pi.